China's third-child policy boosts shares in toy, diaper makers

 China lifted the cap on births in a bid to stave off risks to its economy from a rapidly aging population.
 But analysts say the policy by itself is unlikely to boost many couples' willingness to have more children, given high childcare costs.

-Still, Xu Qi, investment adviser at Guosheng Securities, said Luolai Lifestyle Technology Co, which makes home textile products such as quilts and pillows, stands to benefit from the new policy.
-He also recommends Zhejiang Semir Garment Co, which makes children’s clothes.
+Still, Xu Qi, investment adviser at Guosheng Securities, said Luolai Lifestyle Technology Co (002293.SZ), which makes home textile products such as quilts and pillows, stands to benefit from the new policy.
+He also recommends Zhejiang Semir Garment Co (002563.SZ), which makes children's clothes.

-Essence International suggested investors pay attention to China Feihe Ltd, a Hong Kong-listed maker of infant milk formula products.
+Essence International suggested investors pay attention to China Feihe Ltd (6186.HK), a Hong Kong-listed maker of infant milk formula products.

 Meanwhile, Chinese listed companies fielded questions from investors anxious to learn how their businesses will be affected by the new policy.

-Thinker Agricultural Machinery Co Ltd, a maker of rice harvesters, was asked if the company was a “third-child concept” stock.
+Thinker Agricultural Machinery Co Ltd (603789.SS), a maker of rice harvesters, was asked if the company was a "third-child concept" stock.

 "Thanks for your humorous question," the company replied in an online investor relations platform.